This section outlines the administration of applications to translocate live aquatic organisms into and within Victoria including:

 Review of the Guidelines

-These Guidelines and their application will be reviewed by DEPI and the TEP at any time as directed by the Secretary, DEPI, or delegate.
+These Guidelines and their application will be reviewed by VFA in consultation with the TEP at any time as directed by the CEO, VFA, or delegate.
 These Guidelines should be reviewed within ten years to assess their ongoing efficiency and effectiveness in reducing risks associated with translocations.